 That said, a closer look at the data suggests a couple of caveats.
 Firstly, although the general trend in reported ransomware crimes has trended up, the overall number of cybercrimes reported in VERIS has declined consistently since 2013.
-Part of the ransomware's annual percentage growth could be attributed to this decline in the denominator.2 Secondly, significant regulation in this period created new reporting and remuneration obligations for corporations affected by ransomware.
+Part of the ransomware's annual percentage growth could be attributed to this decline in the denominator.
+Secondly, significant regulation in this period created new reporting and remuneration obligations for corporations affected by ransomware.
 This likely impacted the number willing to publicly report any cyberattack, possibly resulting in gross undercounting.
-Although it is impossible to know for sure, we think that the decline in general cybercrimes being reported is attributable to a shift in emphasis away from nuisance crimes towards more significant cases.
+Although it is impossible to know for sure, we think that the decline in general cybercrimes being reported 2--At the time of these analyses, the raw total of attacks in VERIS was available only for the year 2017.
+The 2022 DBIR Report, which is calculated on the raw VERIS data, provided the percentage of attacks categorised as ransomware from 2017 to 2021.
+It is therefore possible to complete the table in Figure 1 only as a comparison of percentages. is attributable to a shift in emphasis away from nuisance crimes towards more significant cases.
 Given several reporting disincentives, it seems likely that ransomware events are undercounted.
 We suspect that the trend in ransomware crimes is more severe than represented in Figure 2.